sensu/sensu-ansible/docs/dynamic_checks.md

 [webservers]
 mime.domain.name

-[redis_servers]
+[sensu_redis_servers]
 mime.domain.name
 ```
-Not to worry, the next time your playbook applying this Sensu role runs through (notably the `tasks/client.yml` & `tasks/plugins.yml` playbooks), the new checks for redis will be deployed to `mime.domain.name` and it'll be subscribed to the `redis_servers` stream within Sensu.
+Not to worry, the next time your playbook applying this Sensu role runs through (notably the `tasks/client.yml` & `tasks/plugins.yml` playbooks), the new checks for redis will be deployed to `mime.domain.name` and it'll be subscribed to the `sensu_redis_servers` stream within Sensu.
 Pretty slick, right?

 The same goes for the removal of a node from a group.
 Did you just realize you really don't want `mime.domain.name` to act as a redis server?
-It's cool, we all make mistakes, just take him out of the `[redis_servers]` group in your inventory.
-When your play comes through again, applying this Sensu role, he'll be unsubscribed from the `redis_servers` stream, and redis'll stop being monitored!
+It's cool, we all make mistakes, just take him out of the `[sensu_redis_servers]` group in your inventory.
+When your play comes through again, applying this Sensu role, he'll be unsubscribed from the `sensu_redis_servers` stream, and redis'll stop being monitored!